ancient-mystic-wonder/ancient-mystic-wonder.github.io/_posts/2018-02-19-redshift-join-1.markdown

 Hibernate: select orders0_.customer_name as customer2_1_0_, orders0_.id as id1_1_0_, orders0_.id as id1_1_1_, orders0_.customer_name as customer2_1_1_, orders0_.food_name as food_nam3_1_1_ from orders orders0_ where orders0_.customer_name=?
 Hibernate: select orders0_.customer_name as customer2_1_0_, orders0_.id as id1_1_0_, orders0_.id as id1_1_1_, orders0_.customer_name as customer2_1_1_, orders0_.food_name as food_nam3_1_1_ from orders orders0_ where orders0_.customer_name=?
 ```
-Which I later found out was the dreaded "n+1 select queries" problem - caused by Hibernate individually querying every foreign object related to that entity (in this case - `Table` and `Order`) using whatever you put in the `@JoinColumn` as the where clause for the search queries.
+Which I later found out was the dreaded "n+1 select queries" problem - caused by Hibernate individually querying every foreign object related to that entity (in this case - `RestaurantTable` and `Order`) using whatever you put in the `@JoinColumn` as the where clause for the search queries.

 _i.e. since I used `@JoinColumn(name = "table_number", referencedColumnName = "table_number"...)` Hibernated queried using `where restaurant0_.table_number=?`_